VycktorStark/MathGame/README.md

 > • Make sure privacy is off (more information on the [Bots official FAQ page](https://core.telegram.org/bots/faq#what-messages-will-my-bot-get)).
 Send `/setprivacy` for [BotFather](http://telegram.me/BotFather) To check the current setting.

-**Before doing anything, open the DataConfig folder, and then open the Config-All folder and a text editor and make the following changes to the config.lua file:**
+**Before doing anything, open the utils folder, and a text editor and make the following changes to the config.py file:**

 > • Set your Telegram ID to admin (in the `sudo` field).
 >